lewagon/data-engineering-setup/_partials/terraform_vm.md

 - Storage (Persistent Disk): 100 GB balanced
 - Static External IP address - so it's easier to login.

-The image that we are creating our VM from also has some useful GCP utilities pre-installed, like `gcloud`!

 ### Cost 💸

 Creating and running a Virtual Machine on Google Cloud Platform costs money!